PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 20:02:06
+Last updated: 2024-04-02 20:02:40
-Random Quote: The greatest obstacle to discovery is not ignorance - it is the illusion of knowledge. - Daniel J. Boorstin
+Random Quote: Technology has to be invented or adopted. - Jared Diamond